Sandra Ciesek: Career

-Ciesek is a member of various guideline groups as well as national and international professional societies Ciesek is one of the two virologists interviewed by Norddeutscher Rundfunk (NDR) science journalists for the :de: Coronavirus Update Podcast being the guest every two weeks while fellow virologist Christian Drosten fills that spot every other two weeks.
+Ciesek is a member of various guideline groups as well as national and international professional societies Ciesek is one of the two virologists interviewed by Norddeutscher Rundfunk (NDR) science journalists for the Coronavirus Update Podcast being the guest every two weeks while fellow virologist Christian Drosten fills that spot every other two weeks.

 Ciesek was nominated by Alliance 90/The Greens as delegate to the Federal Conventions for the purpose of electing the President of Germany in 2022.